cozy/cozy-setup/README.md

     fab -H user@ip install

-Enter your settings (such as domain name) when prompted by the installer.
+Enter your settings when prompted by the installer.

-Set domain name by running

-    fab -H user@ip init_domain

 Be patient; some commands or app deployments can take some time.
 It depends on your network and hardware capabilities.